gleasonw/gallica-grapher/README.md

 Culture and identity were once local, the products of community and conversation.
 The industrial press, developed throughout the early 19th century, brought daily or even twice-a-day updates to French citizens.
 Culture became national as individual opinions ascended to group opinions; “public opinion” rose into being, looming over the political class, and the press was its handler.

-This app integrates with the French National Archives Gallica API, allowing for rapid text searches over thousands of periodicals.
+This app integrates with the French National Archives Gallica API to allow rapid text searches over thousands of periodicals.
 The app routes requests to Gallica, parses the responses, and creates a trend line.
 Selecting a point will bring up the associated records in a table beneath the graph.

 ### Do I need to speak French to use it?